danielealbano/cachegrand/docs/architecture/slab-allocator.md

 } slab_slice_t;
 ```

-A slice is, basically, an hugepage, the data of the structure above is contained at the very beginning of it.
+A slab slice is a hugepage, the data of the structure is contained at the very beginning of it.

-An union is used to reduce memory waste, double_linked_list_item_t has a `data` field that would be wasted in this case
+A union is used to reduce memory waste, double_linked_list_item_t has a `data` field that would be wasted in this case
-because the pointer to the `double_linked_list_item` can be casted back to `slab_slice_t`.
+because the pointer to the `double_linked_list_item` can be cast back to `slab_slice_t`.

 The field `page_addr` points to the beginning of the slice and although it's a duplication, because
 `double_linked_list_item` it's the beginning of the slice itself, there is currently enough space for it and to improve